 New findings in genomics are changing clinical practice in many areas of medicine and compelling healthcare professionals to increase their knowledge of genomics.
 The following organizations and projects offer free training in genomics to healthcare professionals.

-The National Human Genome Research Institute's (NHGRI's) Genetics and Genomics for Health Professionals website provides reliable up-to-date genetics and genomics information related to patient management, curricular resources, new NIH and NHGRI research activities, and ethical, legal and social issues.
+The National Human Genome Research Institute's (NHGRI's) Healthcare Provider Genomics Education Resources website provides reliable up-to-date genetics and genomics information related to patient management, curricular resources, new NIH and NHGRI research activities, and ethical, legal and social issues.

 The Genetics/Genomics Competency Center (G2C2) offers educational resources provided b y healthcare educators and practitioners for group instruction or self-directed learning in genetics and genomics.
 The G2C2 solicits, reviews and organizes resources through an interdisciplinary collaborative exchange.